-Councillor Pond suggested that given the experience with Chelmsford Park and Ride, the economics and desirability of a Park and Ride scheme in Colchester should be revisited.
+Councillor Pond suggested that consideration should be given to the economics and desirability of implementing a Park and Ride scheme in Colchester given experience in Chelmsford.

 The Committee agreed the report.

 5. Monitoring of Scrutiny Report on Off Site Emergency Planning Arrangements around COMAH Sites in Essex